DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 A magical realm is a place that is not bound by the laws of physics.
 It can be a place where ***anything can happen***, and ***anything can exist***.

+How do we incorporate "magic" into the level?:
+-

 ##### Created by a Powerful, But Crazy Mage

 The rooms within Avernoth are still man-made structures.
 However, they are not made by just any person.
 They were made by a crazy mage.